jonascarpay/apecs/README.md

 # phycs

-2D physics engine for games with with optional simple rendering.
+2D physics engine for games, with with optional simple rendering.
+Run `stack build && stack exec tumbler` for a demonstration, see below.

 - [apecs](https://github.com/jonascarpay/apecs) for syntax/interface/memory management with minimal overhead.
 - [Chipmunk](https://github.com/slembcke/Chipmunk2D) for C-speed physics.
-- [gloss](https://github.com/benl23x5/gloss) for simple rendering.
+- [gloss](https://github.com/benl23x5/gloss) for rendering.
 Can easily be replaced by your own rendering engine.
 - [inline-c](https://github.com/fpco/inline-c) for easy binding to Chipmunk.

 Still in heavy development.